startino/aitino/aitino/prompts/improve-prompt.md

 A text embedding is a vector that can measure the relatedness between text strings.
 Similar or relevant strings will be closer together than unrelated strings.
 This fact, along with the existence of fast vector search algorithms means that embeddings can be used to implement efficient knowledge retrieval.
 In particular, a text corpus can be split up into chunks, and each chunk can be embedded and stored.
 Then a given query can be embedded and vector search can be performed to find the embedded chunks of text from the corpus that are most related to the query (i.e. closest together in the embedding space).

-Example implementations can be found in the OpenAI Cookbook.
-See the tactic “Instruct the model to use retrieved knowledge to answer queries” for an example of how to use knowledge retrieval to minimize the likelihood that a model will make up incorrect facts.

 Tactic: Use code execution to perform more accurate calculations or call external APIs Language models cannot be relied upon to perform arithmetic or long calculations accurately on their own.
 In cases where this is needed, a model can be instructed to write and run code instead of making its own calculations.
 In particular, a model can be instructed to put code that is meant to be run into a designated format such as triple backtick.
 After an output is produced, the code can be extracted and run.
 Finally, if necessary, the output from the code execution engine (i.e. Python interpreter) can be provided as an input to the model for the next query.